 DRCOG will coordinate with CDOT to use toll credits to eliminate the match requirement on the federal Surface Transportation Block Grant funds for this program.
 As such, no additional match will be required from program participants.
-The STBG program requires a minimum match rate of 17.21%.
-As such, this is the minimum match required for all Transportation Corridor Planning Set-Aside projects.
-DRCOG will explore innovative funding strategies to ensure the match requirement is met.

 A two-step proposal solicitation process will be utilized wherein interested stakeholders will first submit a letter of interest including the nominating jurisdiction's contact information, a brief description of their proposed project and high-level estimate of resources required.
 Supplemental materials will be accepted if they contribute to the understanding of the project being proposed.
 The set-aside manager will make a letter of interest form available on the website prior to the proposal solicitation opening.
 Interested stakeholders are strongly encouraged, but not required, to contact the set-aside manager before developing their letter(s) of interest for informal discussions about their project concept.